The first rule, then, for a good style is that the author should have something to say; nay, this is in itself almost all that is necessary.

 - Interrogations of the hypnogogic anamnesis of subjects so alienated they can never be sure if your recondite professional art jargon or philosophical verbiage is, in fact, bullshit.

 What all this means is that the second and third-rate writer will, inevitably, spend most of his time telling, rather than showing.
 Because he is ignorant of an incredible reality we can genuinely share and without the tools to share it, he is forced to tell you about it.
-If he is writing a story, don’t make it bright with recognition of subtle psychological vibe-truth, don’t help us to understand characters in a new way and allow us to naturally care for them, don’t masterfully arrange events so that the external world mirrors the internal world, forcing characters to confront and overcome themselves in archetypically satisfying sacrifice, don’t sprinkle your stories with the bizarre brilliance of what can actually happen or the elusive, mystery of actually existing vibe.
-No — don’t do that, because you cannot So judge your characters and then manipulate them into situations which are supposed to be deep, touching, exciting or funny; holding up, in effect, mood signs saying ‘cry’ (the dying mother) or ‘laugh’ (the madcap bungling) while we, the audience, think about our lunch.
+If he is writing a story, he can’t make it bright with recognition of subtle psychological vibe-truth, he can’t help us to understand characters in a new way and allow us to naturally care for them, he can’t masterfully arrange events so that the external world mirrors the internal world, forcing characters to confront and overcome themselves in archetypically satisfying sacrifice, he can’t sprinkle his stories with the bizarre brilliance of what can actually happen or the elusive, mystery of actually existing vibe.
+No — he can’t do any of that.
+Instead he judges his characters and then manipulates them into situations which are supposed to be deep, touching, exciting or funny; holding up, in effect, mood signs saying ‘cry’ (the dying mother) or ‘laugh’ (the madcap bungling) while we, the audience, think about our lunch.

-Telling, rather than showing, is based on ignorance of a reality we can genuinely share; that which actually exists.
-Tolstoy’s dictum that to express the things of the imagination is hard, but to express real life is harder still, should be dismissed out of hand.
-You should have no real interest in what your senses reveal to you of the world, no capacity to lay wide your soft-conscious attention in order to absorb the strange quality of the moment, the hidden subtleties of life or the strange understory being played out in the world as it is.
-All this is always out of fashion for the mediocre-but-successful writer, who must instead focus on imagination (whatever she can think up, or, closely allied, whatever she has read) and reportage (the isolated, ideally media-filtered facts of experience).
-This will ensure that what you write has an air of, on the one hand, magic, wonder, creativity or, on the other, hard-hitting truth-telling factual accuracy while, actually, being derivative, dull, fundamentally misleading and, if fiction, full of characters who all speak like you.
+The literary bungler has no real interest in what his senses reveal to him of the world, no capacity to lay wide his soft-conscious attention in order to absorb the strange quality of the moment, the hidden subtleties of life or the strange understory being played out in the world as it is.
+Reality is always out of fashion for him, and so he must instead focus on imagination (whatever he can think up, or, closely allied, whatever he has read1) and reportage (the isolated, ideally media-filtered facts of experience).
+This will ensure that what he writes has an air of, on the one hand, magic, wonder, creativity or, on the other, hard-hitting truth-telling factual accuracy while, actually, being derivative, dull, fundamentally misleading and, if fiction, full of characters who all speak like the writer.

 Another key component of dreadful non-fiction is newspeak.
 This is not the same as news speak (using words like ‘defence’, ‘peace’, ‘progress’, ‘democracy’ and so on to ally yourself to the system or the [state / corporate] establishment and to conceal its crimes), rather the subtler, unspoken assumption that certain terms can only be understood by trained academics.
 You must adhere to the belief that the true meaning of words like ‘energy’, ‘consciousness’, ‘beauty’, ‘love’, ‘paradox’, ‘matter’, ‘time’ and so on is one that only a few, highly specialised thinkers can grasp.
 In this way you can suck the communicative power of language utterly dry while filling people’s heads up with second hand reports of what experts say.
 Marvellous.